christhekeele/Elixir-Slack/README.md

 [rtm.start]: https://api.slack.com/methods/rtm.start

-Slack has *a lot* of message types so it's a good idea to define a callback like above where unhandled message types don't crash your application.
-You can find a list of message types and examples on the [RTM API page].
+Slack has *a lot* of reply types so it's a good idea to define a callback like above where unhandled reply types don't crash your application.
+You can find a list of reply types and examples on the [RTM API page].

 You can find more detailed documentation on the [Slack hexdocs page].